facebookresearch/ParlAI/projects/wizard_of_wikipedia/README.md

     {'f1': 0.1498, 'ppl': 103.1, 'know_acc': 0.1123, 'know_chance': 0.02496}

+You can also interact with the model with:

+    python examples/interactive.py -m projects:wizard_of_wikipedia:interactive_end2end -t wizard_of_wikipedia

+## Retrieval Model

 You can evaluate a retrieval model on the full dialogue task by running the following script:

     python projects/wizard_of_wikipedia/scripts/eval_retrieval_model.py

 You can run an interactive session with the model with: